EBISPOT/ICBO2017/README.md

 For the results that didn't get a high mapping, let's run the same query (selecting all data sources, except GWAS).
 We can see that we have some resutls from some other data sources, that don't match very well, and some ontology matches.
 Zooma went and looked up our traits in OLS.
 Filter out the data sources in total (select 'Don't search in any datasources' in the 'Configure datasources' drop down window) and hit 'Annotate' again.
 The results look a little better for some traits.

-We will focus on the mappings that have a good confidence and see if we like them and how we can improve them.
-We have done a bit of pre-processing to help you curate the good terms and ignore the medium mappings for now.
+We will focus on the mappings that have good or medium confidence and see if we like them and how we can improve them.

-Open the `traits-2.tsv` file in excel and filter the GOOD results.
-Select them and paste them into the Zooma box.
-Run the annotation (remember, we have chosen to exclude all data sources and let Zooma fall back to searching OLS for now).
+At this point we should start copying the mappings into our spreadhseet and start curating them.
+We have done a bit of pre-processing to help you curate the terms.
+Open the `traits-2.tsv` file in excel and filter the out the HIGH results.
+We have copied the first result of each mapping here.

-All the mappings should be of GOOD confidence.
-This means that Zooma found an exact label (or synonym) match for our traits in OLS.
+If the mapping is of GOOD confidence, this means that Zooma found an exact label (or synonym) match for our traits in OLS.
+If it is of MEDIUM confidence, either the text match between the trait and the EFO Class label are not quite so good, or there are more than one mappings found so Zooma will lower it's confidence on each mapping.

 We want to map our traits to EFO.
 Some already mapped to EFO and that's great!
 We still need to look at them though to make sure that we are satisfied with the mapping, or that we don't need to expand our search to include more ontology classes.